Chaos81/nhl94-image-updater/README.md

 There are 2 options to use:

-**Before running, please make sure the team names and rosters are already set in the ROM**
+**Before running, please make sure the team names and rosters are already set in the ROM!!**

 1. Extract Images
     - Choose a ROM, set the number of active teams, and click the Extract Images button.
 The app will output a folder with the ROMs name containing image assets for each team (listed by team